Predicting the phase behavior of mixtures of active spherical particles: Results

-To start our investigation we construct a liquid-gas coexistence in an active-passive mixture, in the regime where the system phase separates due to attractions \cite{prymidis2015self}.
-To this end, we set the interaction cutoff radius $r_c=2.5\sigma$ and the energy scale $\beta\epsilon_{LJ}=1.2$, which for a purely passive system ($x = 0$) results in a well-characterized liquid-gas coexistence at intermediate densities \cite{smit1992phase}.
+To start our investigation we construct a liquid-gas coexistence in an active-passive mixture, in the regime where the system phase separates due to attractions~\cite{prymidis2015self}.
+Here, we set the energy scale $\beta\epsilon_{LJ}=1.2$, which for a purely passive system ($x = 0$) results in a well-characterized liquid-gas coexistence at intermediate densities~\cite{smit1992phase}.
 In the following we fix the self-propulsion force $f_a = 10 k_BT /\sigma$ for all active particles, and perform simulations for a range of values of the active fraction $x$ and overall system density $\rho$ in an elongated simulation box.

-For more simulation details we refer to the Supplementary Materials (SM) ~\cite{si}.
+We study the phase diagram for this mixture via direct coexistence simulations.
+We simulated approximately 8000 particles in a three-dimensional elongated box with dimensions $L_{\hat{z}}=12L_{\hat{y}}=12L_{\hat{x}}$. \BvdM{Note that the use of an elongated box both ensures that the interface is on average planar, and minimizes the number of particles near the interface.} For the highest density (smallest simulation box) we consider, the dimensions of the box are approximately $12 \sigma \times 12 \sigma \times 144\sigma$.
+Thus, the short axis of the box is much larger than the persistence length of the active particles, which is $ \beta D_0 f/2D_r \approx 1.67 \sigma$.
+Note that we performed direct coexistence simulations for system compositions $x\in[0,0.4]$, and total densities $\rho\sigma^3=0.20, 0.30$ and $0.40$.
+These simulations were initiated from a configuration where all particles are located within a dense slab and ran for approximately $3500\tau$.
+We collected data only for the last $500\tau$.